 Recaro’s CL6720 seat debuts on Air China

-These seats will debut on Air China’s upcoming 15 Airbus A350-900s that are on order, as the airline is supposed to start taking delivery of these planes as of the first half of 2022.
-For context, Air China already has 15 A350-900s in its fleet, featuring reverse herringbone seats, which was already a new type of business class seat for the airline.
+For context, Air China had 15 A350-900s in its fleet prior to this, featuring reverse herringbone seats, which was already a new type of business class seat for the airline.

-For the first time ever, Air China will be introducing business class seats with doors.
-The new cabins will have staggered seats in a 1-2-1 configuration, featuring a lot more privacy than was previously found on these planes.
+The new cabins have staggered seats in a 1-2-1 configuration, featuring a lot more privacy than was previously found on these planes.
 As you’d expect, all seats have direct aisle access and turn into 78″ fully flat beds, with “premium foam technology.”

 This is an evolution of the Recaro CL6710 seat

 If the general seat design (minus the doors and high walls) looks familiar, it’s because this seat is based on one of Recaro’s previous seat models.
 Specifically, this is an evolved (and more private) version of the Recaro CL6710 seat.
 This seat can be found on EL AL’s Boeing 787-9s, TAP Air Portugal’s Airbus A330-900neos, and Azul’s Airbus A330-900neos.